 - White dress shirt – Unbuttoned with rolled-up sleeves

 - A tennis sweater – White V neckline and contrast trim (usually blue, grey)

-- White shoes: canvas oxfords, leather white or two-tone oxfords, canvas high top Converse type sneakers in white or white with brown or black leather trim.
+- White shoes – Canvas Oxfords, leather white or two-tone Oxfords, canvas high top Converse type sneakers in white or white with brown or black leather trim.
+White socks.

-- Vintage Tennis racked- wood frame rackets are not too expensive on eBay
+- Vintage Tennis racket – wood frame rackets are not too expensive on eBay

 Here are some photos of 1920s tennis clothes:

 1920s Tennis Dresses

 Shopping for a 1920s tennis dress / outfit may seem tricky at first.
 In the sea of ’20s flapper dresses, you won’t find many options for day dresses, let alone a white tennis dress.
 However, you can fake-it-till-you-make-it with some other options.